 Not only that, but family members who attend the conference in support of a loved one with afib find it valuable, as well.

-Diana Levin, who came to a previous conference with her husband Robert, told me the first year she’d been dreading sitting through several days of afib talks, but it wasn’t boring at all.
+Diana Levin and her husband Robert come to the conference often.
+Their first year, she’d been dreading sitting through several days of afib talks, but found it wasn’t boring at all.
 In fact, she enjoyed it and learned so much.
 It helped her to really understand what he was going through and how she could help him.
 The Levins have returned to the conference several times.

-If you cannot attend in person and meet all the doctors and other afib patients, then the Super Early Bird Livestream Pass is available for only $147.
+If you cannot attend in person, and meet all the doctors and other afib patients, then the Super Early Bird Livestream Pass is available for only $247.

 Our Sponsors